 The main college buildings are centred in a Georgian Mansion within stunning grounds which include a lake and wooded areas.
 The grounds include picnic areas and landscaped gardens.

 Formally known as the East Wing of the college this area has been totally refurbished and now houses Geography, History and Government and politics in state-of-the-art classrooms.
-It also provides students with a huge range of social spaces and catering options, including The Deli sandwich bar, Neo Pizza, Costa Coffee outlet and canteen, The Terrace.
+It also provides students with a huge range of social spaces and catering options, including The Deli sandwich bar, Neo Pizza, Costa Coffee outlet & canteen, and The Terrace.

 Subjects in this building include: Politics, History and Geography.